At Sherwood we have different ministries to help one another grow in Christ.

 Our Sunday School teachers are committed to making our children faithful disciples of Jesus.
 Our children meet 9AM on Sunday, upstairs from the English Worship Hall.

 We gather to worship our God together 9AM on Sunday.
 Our worship is a mix of traditional order of service with contemporary music.
-The Word of God and the Gospel of Christ is central to all our worship.
+The Word of God and the Gospel of Christ are central to all our worship.

-Our Youth Fellowship, consisting of high schoolers to university students, meets 7PM on Saturdays during school terms at the English Worship Hall.
+Our Youth Fellowship, consisting of high schoolers to uni students, meets 7PM on Saturdays during school terms at the English Worship Hall.

-Our fellowship group for workers meets 7PM on Wednesdays.
-We share a meal together, sing praises, study God's Word – and through it all we carry one another's burdens.
+Wednesday Discipleship group meets 7PM on Wednesdays.
+We share a meal, study God's Word, we carry one another's burdens.

 We believe that prayer is vital to the life of the church.
 Our intercessory Prayer Group meets weekly to seek God's face together in praying for the needs of the church, our nation, and the world

 Our mission as a congregation is one set for us in Ephesians 4:15-16 (ESV):